Large Language Model Sourcing: A Survey: Sourcing from External Data

 \section{Sourcing from External Data}

 External data sourcing in LLMs refers to the process of tracing, verifying, and attributing the external knowledge that supports the model’s generated outputs.
 Unlike training data sourcing, which targets the internal corpus used during pretraining and fine-tuning, external data sourcing focuses on the information that models actively retrieve, cite, or align with at inference time.
+This task is also commonly referred to as LLM Attribution or LLM Citation.
 This capability is especially important in applications such as knowledge-intensive question answering and scientific writing, and becomes particularly critical in high-stakes domains like law and medicine, where responses are expected to be supported by verifiable evidence.
 This task is crucial for ensuring transparency, factual consistency, and reliability of model responses, as it directly addresses whether the generated content can be grounded in verifiable evidence.
-In this section, we provide a systematic review of external data sourcing from the following key aspects: task definition, datasets and evaluation protocols, prior-based approaches, posterior-based approaches, and future directions.
+To achieve this, as shown in Fig.~\ref{fig:citation_method}, posterior-based methods utilize latent space alignment and attention flow tracing to conduct retrospective analyses of input-output linkages.
+In contrast, prior-based frameworks integrate verifiable markers or source-specific identifiers into external knowledge bases during system deployment.